| ||Format||Pages||Price|| |

 |Hardcopy (shipping and handling)||3||$48.00|| ADD TO CART|

 |Standard + Redline PDF Bundle||6||$56.00|| ADD TO CART|

 Significance and Use

-The particle size distribution of RDF-5 strongly influences the storage and handling characteristics of the fuel.
-Small particles tend to block flow through storage bins and feed hoppers, although correct bin and hopper designs will alleviate this problem of blockage.
+4.1 The particle size distribution of RDF-5 strongly influences the storage and handling characteristics of the fuel.
+Small particles tend to block flow through storage bins and feed hoppers, although correct bin and hopper designs will alleviate this blockage problem.

-This test method of measuring size by hand allows accurate description of RDF-5 particle size distribution.
-Measurement by hand is superior to sieving techniques, wherein particles may be broken by the size separation technique itself.
-However, hand measurement is more time-consuming than sieving techniques.
+4.2 This test method for measuring size manually allows for accurate description of RDF-5 particle size distribution.
+Manual measurement is superior to sieving techniques, wherein particles may be broken by the size separation technique itself.
+However, hand measurement is more time consuming than sieving techniques.

 FIG. 1 RDF-5 Sizes

 1.2 An air-dried RDF-5 sample is separated into categories of differing particle sizes.
 The size distribution is measured as the weight percentage of each size category.
 A graph of a function of the cumulative fraction of material by weight finer than particle size versus particle size is plotted.
 From this plot are taken values which describe the size distribution—the uniformity constant and the characteristic particle size.

 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 1.4 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.